 Last but not least, in our quest for Eating Healthy When The Power Goes Out, what do we do about flavor?
 First and foremost, I am grateful just to have an ample supply of food for myself and my family.
 But, being a cook, I love to experiment with flavors and creating recipes.
 If your power is out for several days, that canned tuna may start to lack its initial appeal.
 This is where you bust out those spices and seasonings you have in your cabinet, to give it a new kick.
 Try adding dill, garlic powder, or cumin.
 Then add some tang with vinegar or lemon juice.
 Finally for lots of extra flavor, try adding some hot sauce or salsa.
 Experimenting is part of the fun.
 Don’t forget to write down your new creation.
 It may just become a family favorite.

 Well, lets say you are in a situation where you are without power for an extended time.
 What do you do for Eating Healthy When The Power Goes Out?
 One thing I want you to take note of is in the wake of an impending storm or other disaster, take an assessment of what is in your fridge and freezer.
 Cook and eat the food that may go bad in a day or two.
-Even it you roast or steam some veggies, package them and put them back in the fridge, they will be good for a day or two, once the power goes out.
+Even if you roast or steam some veggies, package them and put them back in the fridge, they will be good for a day or two, once the power goes out.
 Next, try not to open you freezer too much.
-Turn up the settings on your freezer and refrigerator to prolong the coldness to your food.
+Turn up the settings on your freezer and refrigerator to prolong the proper storage temperature of your food.
 Once the power goes out, again, keep the doors shut, put what you can in a cooler on ice, but when in doubt to the freshness of your food, throw it out.
 Your health and safety come first.

 Well, hopefully we will not lose power with Hurricane Harvey.
 Unfortunately some people already have.
 My heart goes out to them.
 I hope and pray for everyone that is being affected by this storm.
 I know situations like these can be stressful.
 You are stuck indoors possibly for several days, your schedule is turned upside down, you can’t exercise like you want.
 All we can do is make the most of it.
 The storm or situation will eventually pass.
 I hope to share some of my new creations I come up with while I am hunkered down.
 Be safe, stay positive.
 Hugs from the Memorable Kitchen!